 Driving a car is a largely passive activity.
 You’re sitting and letting the vehicle do all the work.
 Sure, in some circumstances (when a driver swerves into your lane or runs a light when you’re going through an intersection, for example), your heart gets a workout.
 But your body remains relatively inactive.
 You burn just 50-100 calories per hour — about as much as you would burn sitting on your couch watching television.

 - Your core.
-Steering and balancing is better than any number of crunches or rounds on the ab machines at the gym.
+Steering and balancing are better than any number of crunches or rounds on the ab machines at the gym.
 The continual corrections and movements you make add up to a terrific workout.
-Want a six pack?
+Want a six-pack?
 Keep riding (and eat your lean proteins and veggies!).